Any good tips for scanning Golf Tags on the course?

 B

-Bill Ogden posted almost 8 years ago
+Bill Ogden posted over 8 years ago

 I don't care what I look like (to an extent) touching my club to my pocket, but after the first couple rounds playing with the Golf Tags and only having an occasional problem of finding the sweet spot, now, on my last round (on a new course) I had A LOT of problems getting the tag to register, even with the phone out of my pocket.
 I'd kept getting these high pitched beeps before finally getting the confirmation sound.
 Anyone know what's up with that?
 Are there settings or environmental factors in play?
 I'll definitely stop using the tracking feature if I have to try moving the club over the phone again and again to get it to register...
 THAT looks ridiculous.